Skip to main content

 • Embed: Add external content like YouTube videos, Google Docs, or other iframe-supported resources.

-• Link: Provide access to external articles, resources, or policy documents.
+• Link: Provide access to external articles, resources, or policy documents via a button tile.

 For example, in a leadership training lesson, you could embed a short video of a team meeting to highlight communication techniques, followed by reflection questions on the next page.